MolSSI-MDI/MDI_MC_Demo/README.md

 This tutorial uses MDI Mechanic, which in turn runs your code within the context of a Docker image In crude terms, you can think of an image as being a simulated duplicate of another computer, which has a different environment from yours (i.e. different installed libraries and system settings), and might be running an entirely different operating system.
-The image created by MDI Mechanic is based on the Ubunto Linux distribution.
+The image created by MDI Mechanic is based on the Ubuntu Linux distribution.
 Starting from the basic Linux environment, MDI Mechanic installs some basic compilers (`gcc`, `g++`, and `gfortran`), an MPI library (`MPICH`), Python 3, and a handful of other dependencies (`make` and `openssh`).
 To finish building the image, MDI Mechanic executes whatever script you've provided in the `build_image` section of `mdimechanic.yml`.